eatrejosm/GreenSlate-App/README.md

 This is an ASP.NET application using Entity Framework, MVC,KnockoutJS,Ajax, and jquery validation.

-In order to create the seeds to see of the data for this app you have to run these commands on the package manager console. enable-migrations -enableautomaticmigrations (-Force =  if necessary) update-database -verbose
+In order to create the seeds to see  the data for this app you have to run these commands on the package manager console. enable-migrations -enableautomaticmigrations (-Force =  if necessary) update-database -verbose